wkallhof/FooCoin/README.md

  - [x] Wallet
  - [x] Mining

-The WadeCoin Node is an all in one application that is a miner, wallet, and node in the system.
+The FooCoin Node is an all in one application that is a miner, wallet, and node in the system.
 The nodes communicate via http and are driven by WebApi.